zeezu124/zeezu124/README.md

 Trying to figure this life thing out.
 Code could help with that :)

-* 🌍  I'm based in Guildford, United Kingdom
+* 🌍  I'm based in Sheffield, United Kingdom
 * 🖥️  See my portfolio at [my data science portfolio](http://eportfolio.mygreatlearning.com/abdul-azeez-mahmud-ajeigbe)
 * ✉️  You can contact me at [zeezu124@gmail.com](mailto:zeezu124@gmail.com)
 * 🤝  I'm open to collaborating on any interesting projects!